milanwiedemann/clinicalActivity/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# clinicalActivity: Clinical Activity Explorer
+# clinicalActivity: Clinical Activity in England

 <!-- badges: start -->